What is WGR? A brief history of the magazine that cannot be named

 Num Date Pages Highlighted contents

-1 Nov 83 27 taxonomy of games, Pyraminx, Risk, backgammon openings, Guillotine, Mem
+1 Nov 83 27 taxonomy of games, Pyraminx, Risk, backgammon openings, Mem

 2 Mar 84 33 Latino, Morra-Board, Super Crazy Eights, Skewb, Avalanche Chess